ServiceNowDevProgram/code-snippets/Core ServiceNow APIs/GlideRecord/getEncodedQuery/README.md

 This was a client requirement, where for a particular group they wanted a task generated to log some internal extra work they were doing, during some of their internal transition.
 This was done through a scheduled job (daily) for the required period and then the scheduled job was deactivated.

+This can be further used in scenarios where organizations want to log some extra work in a different record.

 sys_id in script is of the group being used.
 */